-asked the Secretary of State for Foreign and Commonwealth Affairs if he will make a statement on the latest progress of the Conference on Security and Co-operation in Europe.
+asked the Secretary of State for Foreign and Commonwealth Affairs if he will make a statement on the latest progress on the CSCE.

 This matter was considered by the Foreign Ministers at their meeting in Luxembourg yesterday.
 They issued the following statement:

 "The Foreign Ministers of the Nine are willing to complete the work of the conference as soon as possible.
 Taking into account the substantial progress accomplished on numerous subjects, they think that it is now both desirable and feasible to complete the negotiations in Geneva so that the third phase can take place in Helsinki by the end of July.

 The realisation of this hope depends on all delegations as hitherto accelerating their work and their efforts so that general agreement may be reached on all outstanding questions.
 The Nine, for their part, are ready to make every effort to contribute to this end."

 I thank the right hon.
 Gentleman for that reply.
 Although believing myself that the balance of advantage lies just with the West in these talks, and congratulating the right hon.
 Gentleman and his Department on the skilful contribution they have made to these talks may I ask him to confirm that any result- ing documents will in no way whatsoever give new approval or recognition in international law to frontiers emerging as a result of the Second World War?
 Will he also say how confident he is that the principles of non-intervention set out in Basket I will be regarded by the Soviet Union as superior to the Brezhnev doctrine?